Modder9021/CSI---On-The-Wall/README.md

 - Collect clues and review them in an inventory.
 - Make dialogue choices that affect flashbacks and endings.
 - Solve clue-based puzzles to unlock new story areas.

+## UI/UX Plan
+-Focusing on incorporating assets
+-How the user views the game
+-User Experience
+-Buttons, Menus, Shops (?), Screens, Text